Pea protein is the most common type of protein used in plant-based protein powders.

 Peas are lower in those 3 essential amino acids, but if you look at the chart or table, you can see that it’s by a very small amount.

-Pea protein is very comparable to whey protein’s amino acid profile when you look at the overall amino acid profile.
+Pea protein is very comparable to whey protein’s amino acid profile when you look at the overall profile.
+However, it turns out that pea protein is also the closest vegan alternative to casein protein.